 My advice is to dispense with the website and spend an afternoon browsing the market in person.
 Chances are you’ll find what you’re looking for, and plenty that you didn’t think you were looking for besides.

 With the overflowing bargain bins, Adidas sneakers in the 999yen to 3,499yen, and lunches in the 500yen to 600yen range, Ameya-yokocho is a long skinny slice of cheapo heaven; but you should also be looking out for those specialty goods, such as dried beans and nuts, that aren’t readily available in many supermarkets–not at any price you want to pay, anyway–plus, of course, international foodie imports.
 You’ll find plenty more in the way of specialty stores, from the army surplus store that stocks everything from army-issue canteens to Bundeswehr patches to the candy store that sells massive 1,000yen mystery bags.

 And a final note–on haggling.
 It might be tempting to try for an extra-cheap deal via your preferred method of haggling (the ‘I don’t want your stuffed armadillo anyway, walking away now’ fakeout, the yelling and fist-shaking, the flashing your shoulder holster or whatnot), but most sources seem to advise against it.
-However, if you must, here are some tips on how to haggle in Japan.
+However, if you must haggle, do it respectfully and with a smile on your mug.
 “Please give me a discount” is “benkyo shite kudasai”, and asking for an offer on bulk purchases might have some success.

 Note: buying in bulk doesn’t mean buying two bottles of water instead of one.
 God, you’re cheap!